 It’s great for group sessions and heavier users, but it’s not good for solo person sessions or micro-dosing.
-This is why it’s essential to invest in the dosing pods if you have a low tolerance or if you’ll be using the IQC for solo sessions more often than not.
+This is why investing in the dosing pods is essential if you have a low tolerance or if you’ll be using the IQC for solo sessions more often than not.

 Not only is the oven massive, but it requires a fully packed chamber or the use of dosing pods for best results.
 It comes with a “pearl” that can help shrink the chamber size slightly, but you still need a bit of herb to get the best results.

 Here are a few more tips to get the best results with your Davinci IQC:

 - Use an average grind without the dosing pods (full chamber) and a fine grind with the dosing pods.